The fear of losing money

 Investing isn’t about avoiding loss completely

-the risk of short-term ups and downs
+the short-term ups and downs of the market

 Pou résumé

-But thankfully, you don’t need to eliminate fear to start investing.
+Good news is that you don’t need to eliminate fear to start investing.